allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 There are a couple filter types:
 * Value set - Choose which values to include from a list of all values in the column
-* Tags - Choose which tags to include / exclude from a list of all tags used in the column.
+* Tags - Choose which tags to filter by from a list of all tags used in the column.
-  * Filter tags using the **ANY** or **ALL** options, which correspond to the logical "AND" and "OR" respectively.
+  * Filter by multiple tag values using the **ANY** or **ALL** options, which correspond to the logical "AND" and "OR" respectively.
 These options appear on the top of the tag list.
-  * Exclude a tag (logical "NOT") by clicking its checkbox twice.
+  * Filter by the absence of a tag (logical "NOT") by clicking its checkbox twice.
 An `X` will appear in the tag's checkbox.

 Once a filter is applied to a column, its filter icon will appear with a highlighted dot on its top right (<img src="/docs/latest/icons/ico-filter-on.svg" alt="Filter on" className="icon size-md" /> ).